DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 ## How to Use the Application

-Launch the console application and specify the path where you want to export the document:
+In the console, run the `DashboardExporterApp.exe` application and specify the path where you want to export the document:

 ```
 > DashboardExporterApp.exe C:/test
 ```

+The application prints the `Dashboard.xml` dashboard located in the _Dashboards_ folder next to the application.

 ## Example Overview